NexusDR-X/chirp/README.md

 # chirp
-CHIRP AppImage for NexusDR-X Bullseye
+CHIRP AppImage for Nexus DR-X Bullseye (32 and 64-bit)

+This AppImage will probably work on other Pi images too.